vaporyhumo/new_blog/the_basics_principles.md

 ## Open-Closed Principle - The O in SOLID

-The **Open-Closed** principle states that a piece of code should be Open for extension but closed for modification.
+The **Open-Closed** principle states that a piece of code should be Open for extension but Closed for modification.

 This means that you should write your code in a way that makes it possible to change its behavior without changing the code itself.
 What?
 Yeah, you heard it